My Favorite Marin, CA Hike: Liberty Trail Loop to Carson Falls Hike

 Route 1 Option

-Distance – 4 miles
+Distance: 4 miles

-Trail Type – Loop with an out and back section
+Trail Type: Loop with an out-and-back section

-Features: Waterfall, huge redwood trees, fern and redwood rainforest, creek, informative placards, views, wildlife, bird watching, a couple of steep climbs, beautiful boulders
+Waterfall, huge redwood trees, fern and redwood rainforest, creek, informative placards, views, wildlife, bird watching, a couple of steep climbs, beautiful boulders

 Route 2 Option

-Distance – 6.4 Miles (an additional 2.4 miles beyond Route 1)
+Distance: 6.4 miles (an additional 2.4 miles beyond Route 1)

 file-7374428